You are hereIAGP Research / 5. Critical reflection

 science?
 What kind of knowledge should we be generating?
 What constitutes

+appropriate knowledge?
 Against often overly positive and smooth accounts

 of interdisciplinarity, IAGP has sought to confront these important questions